Keats/tera/docs/content/docs/_index.md

 Split a string into an array of strings, separated by a pattern given.
 Example: `{{ path | split(pat="/") }}`

+#### int
+Converts a value into an integer.
+The `default` argument can be used to specify the value to return on error, and the `base` argument can be used to specify how to interpret the number.
+Bases of 2, 8, and 16 understand the prefix 0b, 0o, 0x, respectively.

 #### json_encode
 Transforms any value into a JSON representation.
 This filter is better used together with `safe` or when automatic escape is disabled.